gkjohnson/collada-exporter-js/README.md

 #### onDone

 An optional callback for when the model has completed being processed.
-Added to match the `THREE.GLTFExporter` api.
+The same data is returned from the function.

 #### options
 ##### options.version